MercuryTechnologies/alloglot/README.md

 The configuration schema is defined by the following typescript.
 Configuration is highly flexible, with most fields being optional.
+This allows use of the features you want without unwanted features getting in your way.

 ```typescript
 /**